 - The PJM requirement is represented by the bar on the left.
 The height of this bar is the total PJM Capacity requirement in MW.
-The Capacity requirement consists of two components: - o Energy requirement, consisting of the PJM Load Forecast plus External Transaction sales to External Control Areas. - o Day-ahead Scheduling Reserve (Operating Reserve) requirement. - The PJM resource supply is represented by the bar on the right which consists of four supply components: - o External Transaction purchases from External Control Areas. - o Resources that are self-scheduled by the PJM Members. - o Resources and capacity that are bid into the Day-ahead Market and the Real-time Market and are scheduled by PJM to meet the energy and reserve requirement. - Additional capacity to satisfy the Day-ahead Scheduling Reserve (Operating Reserve) requirement is committed at the discretion of the PJM.
+The Capacity requirement consists of two components: - Energy requirement, consisting of the PJM Load Forecast plus External Transaction sales to External Control Areas. - o Day-ahead Reserve requirements. - The PJM resource supply is represented by the bar on the right which consists of four supply components: - o External Transaction purchases from External Control Areas. - o Resources that are self-scheduled by the PJM Members. - o Resources and capacity that are bid into the Day-ahead Market and the Real-time Market and are scheduled by PJM to meet the energy and reserve requirement. - o Additional capacity to satisfy the Day-ahead Reserve requirements is committed at the discretion of the PJM.